TibFinance/TibDotNetSdk/Documentation/methods.md

 The Second one represents the values that a single whitelabeling cssProperty going to have.

+*Note: To Chenge the logo the api accepts images as a base64 string so you will need to implement your own imageToBase64 and the pass the string to the api.*

 ### Set WhiteLabeling
 ```
 var localWhiteLabelingData = new List<WhiteLabelingDataModel>() // list of values you need for your whitelabeling